Construct (game engine): Construct Classic

 Construct Classic is the first major version of the Construct engine.
 Unlike its successors, it is a free and open source game engine using DirectX.
 Originally developed by a group of students, it was first released on October 27, 2007, as version 0.8.
 The most recent release is r2, released on February 5, 2012.

 This version largely defined the software's visual programming language and separately supported Python scripting.

 Construct Classic was discontinued on April 20, 2013, to allow the development team to focus more on Construct 2.

 Construct 2

 Construct 2 is the second major release of the Construct engine.
 Major changes include DirectX being replaced with NW.js, allowing projects to be exported to platforms other than Microsoft Windows, including HTML5, Mac OS and Linux.
 The licensing system also moved from GPLv2 to a proprietary license with a free version available for download.

 Construct 2 entered public beta on February 4, 2011, and was launched on August 22, 2011.

 During 2012, Python scripting was retired, citing complications with running Python in browsers and general complexity of maintaining a compatible scripting system.
 A JavaScript SDK for plugins was introduced as a replacement.

-As of May 2019, Construct 2 continues to be maintained and improved alongside Construct 3 development.

-Sales of new licenses were retired on July 1, 2020.